Cantum2/PDFBox_Examples/README.md

 # PDFBox_Examples
 PDF Box is a java library designed to update, delete, and interact with pdf files.
 This repo has examples of how to use the most common pdf box examples.
 This repo isnt particularly for modification but rather to help someone wanting to learn pdf box.
+Navigate to the src file for all of the examples.

 ## Setting up dev evironment
 1. Download pdfBox at [this](https://pdfbox.apache.org/) website.
 Download fontbox, pdfbox, pdfbox tools, preflight, and xmpbox.